PatelPratik39/microservices_SpringBoot/README.md

 * Banking App using Microservices using Java Spring Boot

 * Needs to know some important topics
-    - @ControllerAdvice - annotation:
-            this annotation used for Custom Exception class like globalExceptionHandler, is important to intercept the errors fora ny controller class
       - @ControllerAdvice -
         -   Purpose: The @ControllerAdvice annotation is a specialization of the @Component annotation.
 It is used to define global exception handlers, model attributes, and request/response body advice that will be applied across multiple controllers.